uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/containers/container_range.rst

     .. cpp:type:: CR::difference_type

-        The type of the difference between two iterators
+        The type of the difference between two iterators.

     .. cpp:function:: iterator CR::begin()

-        Returns iterator to the beginning of the range.
+        Returns an iterator to the beginning of the range.

     .. cpp:function:: iterator CR::end()

-        Returns iterator follows the last element in the range.
+        Returns an iterator to the position that follows the last element in the range.

     .. cpp:function:: size_type CR::grainsize() const